vyrnguyen/gitlet/README.md

      by the reset, print `There is an untracked file in the way; delete it, or add and commit it first.` and exit; perform this check before doing anything else.

+   - **Runtime**:

+     - Linear with respect to the total size of files tracked by the given commit's snapshot.
+Constant with respect to any measure involving number of commits.

    > [!IMPORTANT]\
    > **Differences from real git**: This command is closest to using the --hard
    > option, as in git reset --hard [commit hash].